 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Hydrangeas are a unique plant known for having large blooms of various colours.
-Many people think of the stunning pinks and blues for which they are known.
+Many people instantly think of the stunning pinks and blues for which they are so well known for.
 But how do they get that way?

-There are different varieties of hydrangeas, and they require different growing conditions.
-Some, like the bigleaf varieties, or mophead, can thrive in almost any soil conditions.
-However, the colour of the flowers is indicative of the soil type.
+There are different varieties of Hydrangeas, and they each require different growing conditions.
+Some, like the big leaf or mophead varieties, can thrive in almost any soil condition.
+However, the colour of the flowers that they produce is indicative of the soil type they are in.

 - Blue flowers are the epitome of acidic soil, something achieved with ericaceous compost.